 By Foo Yun Chee

-The EU competition enforcer, which is due to decide on the deal by Feb.
-15, declined to comment.
-It warned last year that the tie-up may reduce competition and push up prices in Spain.
+The Commission, which is scheduled to decide on the deal by Feb.
+14, and Amazon declined to comment.

-(Reporting by Foo Yun Chee; Editing by David Goodman, Kirsten Donovan)
+(Reporting by Foo Yun Chee, Editing by Louise Heavens)